Tanzania president Magufuli seeks second term as polls open

 “We have told Tanzanians the importance of investing on transport infrastructure...for the betterment of this nation,” Magufuli said on Tuesday in Dodoma at his last rally.

 More than 29 million people are registered to vote out of 58 million citizens.
-They will choose from 15 presidential candidates and elect lawmakers for 264 parliamentary seats.
+They will choose from 15 presidential candidates and elect lawmakers for 264 parliamentary seats voting in a first-past-the-post system.

-The ruling party CCM, a version of which has held power since independence in 1961, won the presidency with 58% of votes in 2015 and currently holds about three-quarters of parliamentary seats.
-Tanzania uses a first-past-the post system.
+The ruling party CCM, a version of which has held power since independence in 1961, won the presidency with 58% of votes in 2015 and now holds about three-quarters of parliamentary seats.

 The opposition and rights groups say authorities have cracked down on critical voices by closing down media outlets and banning public rallies during Magufuli’s first term.